Risk Management

 |

-| Opportunities | The Group could expand business opportunities and help solve environmental issues by providing products and services that make effective use of aluminum’s beneficial properties, including its light weight, excellent thermal conductivity, and ability to be continually recycled. | ||
+| Opportunities | The Group could expand business opportunities and contribute to solving social challenges by providing products and services that leverage the beneficial properties of aluminum, including its light weight, high thermal conductivity, and ability to be recycled indefinitely. | ||

 Changes in government policies, economic trends, and geopolitical risks